EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

 Customize the Properties Appearance
 -----------------------------------

-Properties are displayed by default with the most appropriate appearance according to their data types.
-Besides, their labels are generated automatically based on their property name (e.g. if the property name is `published`, the label will be `Published` and if the name is `dateOfBirth`, the label will be `Date of birth`).

-In order to customize the appearance of the properties, use the following extended field configuration:
+When entity properties are not configured explicitly, the backend makes some smart guesses to display them with the most appropriate appearance according to their data types.
+If you prefer to control their appearance, start by using the extended field configuration:

 ```yaml